ut21/blog/raytracingblog.md

 FOV is field of view, which tells us how much our camera can see.
 Until now the FOV had been defined by `lower_left_corner`, `vertical` and `horizontal`.
 When you squint your eyes, your fov decreases.

 Now, we will define two parameters to the camera constructor:
-`vfov` which is the angle between the $xz$ plane and the fov plane which is perpendicular to $yz$ plane, and `aspect` which is the ratio between the height and width of our field of view.
+`vfov` which is the angle between the /xz/ plane and the fov plane which is perpendicular to /yz/ plane, and `aspect` which is the ratio between the height and width of our field of view.

 Let's update our camera class: